hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @hiiamboris.
 Yes, but I do not understand the logic :)

-[18:30:17](#16569594173438YZxug:gitter.im) <hiiamboris (NOT THIS ONE)>: find a better explanatory article í ½í¸‰
+[18:30:17](#16569594173438YZxug:gitter.im) <hiiamboris (NOT THIS ONE)>: find a better explanatory article ğŸ˜‰

 [18:32:24](#16569595443440smFzg:gitter.im) <ldci (FranÃ§ois Jouen)>:
 @hiiamboris. https://www.matthewflickinger.com/lab/whatsinagif/ is very good :)